Concord, Angelina County, Texas

 Concord is a ghost town in Angelina County, in the U.S. state of Texas.
 It is located within the Lufkin, Texas micropolitan area.

 History

-The area in what is known as Concord today was first settled by Colonel T.L.
-Mott and his family, who moved to Texas with his family from Alabama in the late 1850s.
-They established a church with other area families that next decade and named it after the Book of Concord, which is referenced in the second book of Corinthians in the Bible.
-It continued to operate until the Sam Rayburn Reservoir was built in the 1960s.
-The church and cemetery then moved to Zavalla.
-A log cabin and corn crib were purchased by Bennie Polk Morgan who moved them to Jasper County.
+Concord was established in the late 1850s or early 1860s by Colonel T.L.
+Mott and his family, who were from Alabama.
+They named the region after Book of Concord.

+By the mid-twentieth century, Concord's church, cemetery had been moved and school district absorbed by the neighboring Zavalla.

 Geography

 Concord was located 7 mi east of Zavalla in eastern Angelina County.

 Education

 Concord had its school in 1900.
 Today, the ghost town is located within the Zavalla Independent School District.